ZishanAdThandar/ZishanAdThandar/README.md

 ## 🧩 About Me

-I am a **Cybersecurity Consultant and Offensive Security Specialist** with 7+ years of real-world experience helping organizations identify, exploit, and remediate **high-impact security vulnerabilities** before they are abused by attackers.
+I am a **Cybersecurity Consultant and Offensive Security Specialist** with 7+ years of real-world experience helping organizations identify and remediate **high-impact security vulnerabilities** using real attacker techniques before they are abused in the wild.

 My approach is **attacker-driven and manual-first**, focused on finding what automated scanners miss and translating technical risk into **clear, actionable remediation** for engineering teams.